jxmot/github-feeds/README.md

   * Using [Shields.io](<https://shields.io/>) to display star and fork counts
   * The Gists tab is optional, it is disabled by default
   * Added an optional "scroll to top" button that appears in the footer, it is enabled by default
-  * Can have more than one feed, just add a new GitHub user name (*at this time the "to top" button must be disabled*)
+  * Can have more than one feed, just add a new GitHub user name **(*at this time the "to top" button must be disabled when more than one feed is used*)**
   * Can optionally switch between light and dark themes.
+The switching is enabled by default.

 The other *major* modification that is made here is when and how the GitHub API data is retrieved and *saved*.
 There is more about this in the [Anti Rate Limiting](#anti-rate-limiting) section.